 In late 1919 Lewis Hing, Batchelor, of Little Gaddesden married Annie Elizabeth Smith, Spinster, of Cuddesdon, Oxfordshire.
 Their Banns were read at All Saints, Cuddesdon on 26th October, 2nd November and 9th November 1919.
 Annie’s father was George Smith, a Labourer.

 By 1921, Electoral Registers show Lewis and Annie living at 17 Little Gaddesden, then recorded as “17 High Street, Little Gaddesden”.
+At that time, Lewis worked as a Motor Driver for his brother-in-law Mr Bert Andrews, a farmer, who was his sister Minnie’s husband.

 Their first son, Leonard Herbert Hing, was born on 27th August 1920 and baptised at St Peter and St Paul’s Church, Little Gaddesden on 3rd October 1920.